As the baby boomers get older, and we continue to hear the oft repeated saying,

 We are about to experience the greatest transfer of wealth in history

-Question Number 1 – Why do it?
+Question Number 1 – Why Name a Trust a Beneficiary of an IRA?

 Basic spend thrift protection!
 If your beneficiary doesn’t own the IRA, outright, then you have effectively put “controls” on the money even though you have died.
 How much control will be discussed later.